 Top Ten Mobile CRM Apps

-A lot of that investment will head toward mobile CRM applications, which connect the system to a whole lot more users.
-Here are some of the good ones.
-(If you have some favorites that aren't mentioned here, use the comment form at the bottom of the article to let us know your favorite.)
+Given users’ fondness for mobile CRM, use of mobile CRM apps will continue to grow.
+Here is a short list of useful mobile CRM apps.
+(If you have some favorites that aren’t mentioned here, use the comment form at the bottom of the article to let us know your favorite.)

 Box.net Mobile: Box.net Mobile is a favorite of Martin Schneider, senior director of marketing at SugarCRM.
 Box.net lets you organize and view all of your content online in a file/folder structure.
 Any of these folders can be rapidly turned into a webpage.
+Files can be viewed in 100-plus formats, including full-screen presentation mode.
 Widgets can be created to share files on a webpage or blog.
-The company has now rolled it out to the iPhone, iPad, BlackBerry and Android.
+The company offers the app for iPhone, iPad, BlackBerry and Android.

 Salesforce Chatter: Robin Daniels, director of product marketing at Salesforce.com (NYSE: CRM), said Chatter is the company’s most successful product launch ever, in use by more than 80,000 companies worldwide.